 Allow the soup to simmer for an additional 10 minutes.
 Serve with all your favorite toppings!

 Chicken Tortilla Soup Toppings

-One of my favorite parts to this soup is the fun you can have with the toppings!
+One of the best parts about chicken tortilla soup is the toppings!
 And, you guys, this soup WANTS you to have fun with the toppings!
-From fresh greens to zesty lime juice, and everything in between, you can go wild or keep it super simple.

-- Add a couple tablespoons of tomato paste.
+1. Tomato paste.
 Tomato paste is an amazing natural thickener for things like soups and sauces.
-Simply add it just before you add the spices, mixing well to thoroughly combine with the vegetables and prevent burning.
+Add a couple of tablespoons just before you add the spices, mixing well to thoroughly combine with the vegetables and prevent it from burning.

-- Corn tortillas.
-Yep, corn tortillas.
-All you have to do it chop up a couple small corn tortillas and toss it in with the simmering soup.
+2. Corn tortillas.
+All you have to do is chop up a couple of small corn tortillas and toss them in with the simmering soup.
 You’ll notice that after a period of time, the tortillas will dissolve right in with the soup!
 The corn tortillas also add really excellent flavor to the broth so it’s a total win-win.